 - Quinoa as a lighter alternative.

-- Fresh salads for a refreshing contrast.
+- Fresh salads for a crisp contrast.

 6.2 Presentation Tips